NICK2616/API-Testing-Portfolio/README.md

-# API-Testing-Portfolio
-Postman Book collection testing with GET, POST, PATCH, and DELETE methods to ensure API functionality and data handling.
+Postman Book collection testing with GET, POST, PATCH, and DELETE methods to validate API functionality and ensure data handling.